rodrigopuls/CSharpConsoleChess/README.md

 # CSharpConsoleChess
 A simple chess game in the C# console.

-Utilizes OOP and others concepts:
+Utilizes OOP and others concepts like:

 - Constructors
 - this